 Reiki Masters want to be certain that if they are teaching another student to become a Master of Reiki that the individual will give every effort to maintaining focus and dedication to the practice.
 It is less a matter of intellectual ability that a Reiki Master seeks before training another Reiki Master.
 It has more to do with dedication and determination to remain on the path to healing oneself and others in this lifetime.

-What are Reiki Symbols?
+3 Reiki Symbols?

 Reiki symbols are steeped in a tradition that is sacred to the early founders of this healing energy form.
 In modern times, sharing of the symbols and their meanings have become acceptable amongst Reiki circles, as well as in printed text and obviously, online resources.
 Sharing knowledge can be powerful and it is the belief of all Reiki practitioners that it is to be used to the highest level of good for the greatest number of beings.